-Most of us know Amazon as the ultimate destination for almost anything we could ever need – from personal products, digital products, toys and games, electronics, home decors, and more.
+Most of us know Amazon as the ultimate destination for almost anything we could ever need.
 Over the years, Amazon has built a reputation as the biggest eCommerce store in the world.
-But did you know that you can get Amazon proofreading jobs as well?
+But did you know that there are also a lot of opportunities to make money with Amazon?

 Proofreaders make quite a decent salary.
 According to the Bureau of Labor Statistics, the average hourly wage for proofreaders is $20.17 per hour or $41,950 annually.

 In several instances, proofreaders are not paid per hour but per project.
 Longer and more complex content tends to pay more.
 So if you are a quick and efficient proofreader, you’ll likely earn more than the national average.

 You can charge higher as you gain more experience, acquire new skills and hone your craft.

 What Exactly are Amazon Proofreading Jobs?

 There are three main types of Amazon proofreading jobs: product listing proofreading, Kindle proofreading, and affiliate content proofreading.
 Let’s discuss each of these types in detail to determine which suits you best.

 Each product sold on Amazon comes with its own listing.
 This is the page where you’ll find information about the item, including its photos, title, features, measurements, materials it is made of, prices, and more.

 A well-written product listing is essential because it helps Amazon index the client’s item as relevant to the visitor’s query.
 But imagine coming up with a listing with improper capitalization, misplaced punctuations, and wrong spellings?
 Chances are, you would shy away from this listing and refuse to purchase the product.